ANeukum/aneukum-list-all-anagrams/README.md

     java -cp . aneukum.bewerbung.schwarz.it.Main

-The project was created using IntelliJ but Exclipse or Netbeans should be able to do a maven import as well.
+The project was created using IntelliJ but Exclipse or Netbeans should be able to do a Maven import as well.

 The only dependency is Junit 5.

 # Design